kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 19 December 2025
 ----------------

-The latest driver is Meade LX200 Classic Setup V2.240413a.exe.
+The latest driver is 'Meade LX200 Classic Setup V2.240413a.exe'.

 At the time of writing, I cannot find an ASCOM driver for the Meade LX200 Classic SCT telesope which provides me with my needs, so I set about writing this one.
 This ASCOM driver should work for all models of the LX200 Classic telescopes, namely the